-I am a female motivational speaker, so I have to believe in this Pollyanna stuff.
+I am a female keynote speaker, so I have to believe in this Pollyanna stuff.
 One of my favorite motivational speeches is a spoof on all this Rah-Rah inspiration.
 We know from experience that we can't just push the conflict under the carpet and pretend it's not there.

 Yet, when I look back at any tough times I have had, I see that's where I have learned the most.
 It had to get bad to make me uncomfortable enough to have to want the change, and in the end the change was for the better.

 "A satisfied need ceases to motivate," said Maslow.